 When running your application in a development environment, you can

-disable this default behavior by setting
+disable this behavior by passing secure=False to

-API.resp_options.
+set_cookie().
 This lets you test your app locally

 without having to set up TLS.
 You can make this option configurable to